jorgemdg95/machine_learning_direct_demand_model/README.md

 ## Files in the folder:

 1. training_dataset.csv: Contains all observations used to train the machine learning models.
+2. FCM_Clustering_Model.ipynb: he Python notebook with the code for clustering agencies.
-2. model_optimal_parameters.csv: Includes the optimal parameters for Random Forest, Gradient Boosting Regressor (GBR), and Support Vector Regression (SVR).
+3. model_optimal_parameters.csv: Includes the optimal parameters for Random Forest, Gradient Boosting Regressor (GBR), and Support Vector Regression (SVR).
-3. Direct_Demand_Models.ipynb: The Python notebook with the code for training and applying the models.
+4. Direct_Demand_Models.ipynb: The Python notebook with the code for training and applying the models.
-4. prediction_dataset.csv: The file that agencies need to modify to input their ridership data for prediction.
+5. prediction_dataset.csv: The file that agencies need to modify to input their ridership data for prediction.
-5. predictions_results.csv: The output file containing the prediction results.
+6. predictions_results.csv: The output file containing the prediction results.
-6. Real world maps: Contains maps used to validate our interpretation of the clusters.
+7. Real world maps: Contains maps used to validate our interpretation of the clusters.

 ## Notes: